 "I'm new, not oblivious."
 Olivia says, then swallow the remnants of chewed up apple.

-Olivia snorted, "Maybe I'm the biggest lover at this table.
+Olivia snorted, "Maybe I'm the biggest loser at this table.
 You don't even know me, Mr. Brooks."
 Olivia's eyebrows raising slightly as she finishes off her apple with one last bite.

 Kyle kept quiet for a moment.
 Olivia was right, he didn't know her.
 The only thing he knew was her name, but nothing else.
 Not her favorite color, movie, song, or favorite place to eat.
 He knew absolutely nothing about her, but that's what made her seem interesting to him.
 Not knowing Olivia made him want to know her.
 He knew everyone else in this school, just not her.